HOW TO RESTRAIN YOUR DOG IN THE CAR

 A crate or kennel can be an excellent way to restrain a dog in the car; it significantly reduces driver distractions by an agitated dog, and effectively contains a dog after an accident.
 But its safety and effectiveness depend on more than the crate alone; important things to consider when buying:

-The crate should rest lengthwise in the back seat of the car if it will fit there.
-Secure it with the seatbelt and additional wide, heavy-duty luggage straps.
-Consider asking your mechanic to install anchors for these.
-Then remove your dog’s collar before he climbs into his crate to keep him from strangling on entangled tags.
+The crate should rest lengthwise in the back seat of the car if it will fit there, or on the floor in front of the back seat if the crate is small enough.
+Remove your dog’s collar before he climbs into his crate to keep him from strangling on entangled tags.

 Keeping a crate set up in your car makes routine travel with your dog much more convenient.
-Print out relevant information—including medical details and emergency contacts—and attach it to the front of your dog’s crate in case of an accident.
+Print out relevant information—including medical details and emergency contacts—and attach it to the crate in an easy-to-spot location in case of an accident.

 III.
 The Dog Car Barrier